 The Disability Services Office employs an interactive, student-centered process to determine and approve reasonable accommodations for students with disabilities, taking into account the student’s particular access needs, educational/medical history, and various forms of documentation.

-New as of Fall 2020: RIT students are responsible for logging into the MyDSO Student Portal and requesting the academic accommodation(s) they wish to use in each of their classes every term.
-Students will specifically request the academic/classroom accommodations they wish to use in each of their classes.
-Note that a student may not request to use all of their eligible accommodations in each of their classes.
+Every semester, students have the responsibility to log into the MyDSO Student portal to select which of their approved accommodations they wish to use in each of their classes.
+Note that a student may (or may not) select all of their eligible accommodations in each class; and that a student could request additional accommodations at any point in the semester.
 Only accommodations that have been requested and communicated to faculty via the MyDSO Faculty Portal should be provided.

 Once a student requests their academic/classroom accommodation(s) in MyDSO, faculty will receive a formal Accommodation Notification Letter via email from our office.
 Letters can also be viewed in the MyDSO Faculty Portal.